Bid Bonds Guide

 What is a Bid Bond?

 Bid Bond Definition: A guarantee that the bid you submit for a project (usually public construction jobs) is accurate and will post a performance bond.
 If your bid is inaccurate, you win the project but back out of the job or cannot post a performance bond, a claim can be made against your bid bond which you’re responsible to pay.
-Learn more about how surety bonds work and how not having a full understanding of them can put your company at risk.
+This often happens when a contractor underestimates the costs by missing a major expense for the job, and as a result is unable to get approved for the performance bond required to perform the work.

 You can apply on our website and find out if you qualify, but not everyone does.
 Approvals for smaller contractors are based strictly on the owner's personal credit.
 For larger contractors, credit strength, experience, the type of work being performed and financial strength is all considered.